Maickii/Java_Tree/README.md

 3. **Angle position of trees**
 use `tree.setTreeAngle(angle);` to set the angle of the tree.
 Angle is measured in degrees, where 0 is the right-most of the screen  and 180 is the left-most of the screen.
 3. **Angle separation**
 use `tree.setSeparationAngle(Angle);` to set the angle seperation between branches.
 This angle will dictate how far appart should each branch be from its sibling branch.
+You can get funny/interesiting looking trees if you play with this property.

 5. **Delay between paintings**